codewizzy/clock/README.md

 # clock

-Build a clock using JS.
+Build a clock using HTML and JavaScript.